tomaszkolonko/OCP_StudyBuddy/README.md

 ## License

-OCP_StudyBuddy is released under the GNU GPLv3
+OCP_StudyBuddy is released under GNU GPLv3 (see [LICENSE](LICENSE)).
+Some of the used libraries are released under different licenses.